 These Honored Dead: A Roster of Over 2500 Maryland Union Soldiers Buried in National Cemeteries by Earp, C. A. And Johnston, P. L., Willow Bend Books, 2001 VREF 973.76 T

-This volume provides information on more than half of the more than 4,500 Union marylanders who died in the War.
-Arranged alphabetically by name of soldier, the information includes: rank, organization, date of death and place of burial and, where available, such details as cause of death, place where wounding occurred, etc.
+This volume provides information on more than half of the more than 4,500 Union Marylanders who died in the War.
+Arranged alphabetically by name of the soldier, the information includes rank, organization, date of death and place of burial and, where available, such details as the cause of death, place where wounding occurred, etc.

 Register of Confederate Dead, Camp Chase, Columbus, Ohio Office of the Army Quartermaster, Second Army, 1949 VREF 973.76 R

 This is a photostatic copy of the record of 2,168 interments of confederate prisoners who died at camp chase.